harin-git/harin-git.github.io/_pages/about.md

 behavioural experiments to tackle questions about inter-individual and cross-cultural differences in music cognition.
 <br><br>
+Currently I'm interning as a research scientist at [Deezer Research](https://research.deezer.com/) where I explore the regional differences in musical diversity and spread of musical trends, drawing perspectives on both population and within-user level.
+<br><br>
-Recently, a contemporary composer, a neuroscientist and I have founded the [aiar collective](https://aiar-git.github.io/), with the aim to use live brain signals of performers in the context of creative music production.
+I'm also part of an art collective called [aiar collective](https://aiarcollective.com/).
+Our aim is to use live brain signals of performers in the context of creative music production.
-You can checkout on-going and past projects [here](https://aiar-git.github.io/#projects).
+You can checkout on-going and past projects [here](https://aiarcollective.com/#projects).

 <br><br><br>
 <a class="twitter-timeline" data-height="600" data-width="600" href="https://twitter.com/TweetHarin?ref_src=twsrc%5Etfw">Tweets by TweetHarin</a> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>